wp-plugins/tabify-edit-screen/readme.txt

 == Frequently Asked Questions ==

-Will come when people ask questions in the forum
+= Can you define metaboxes that will always be visible? =

+At this moment the title and submit box are always visible.
+You can change this by using the following filters:
+ * tabify_default_metaboxes - $defaults, $post_type
+ * tabify_default_metaboxes_$post_type - $defaults

 == Screenshots ==

 1. How it would look like after enabling this plugin
+1. The settings page where you can manage the tabs for each posttype

 == Changelog ==

 = 0.2 (2012-4-6) =
 * Added security checks on the setting screen
-* Create new tab now also works on all post types
+* Create a new tab now also works on all post types
-* When you save the changes go back to the selected tab
+* When you save the changes you go back to the selected tab.
+This also work for the edit screens
-* Setting page works when javascript isn't supported (need fix)
+* Setting page works when javascript isn't supported
-* You can now delete a tab when all the metaboxes are removed.
-Will be improved in later version (need fix)
+* You can now delete a tab when all the metaboxes are removed and the title is empty.
+Will be improved in later version
+* New metaboxes will always be showed in the setting page
+* The setting page now can be changed from a touch device
+* Fix issue where you couldn't move metaboxes in a new created tab

 = 0.1 (2012-4-2) =
 * First version to show people the possibilities